code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 </project>
 ```

 We will use Spring Boot in order to make a Spring Kafka example application that you can "just run".
-We start by creating an `SpringKafkaApplication` which contains the `main()` method that uses Spring Boot's `SpringApplication.run()` method to launch the application.
+We start by creating a `SpringKafkaApplication` which contains the `main()` method that uses Spring Boot's `SpringApplication.run()` method to launch the application.
 The `@SpringBootApplication` annotation is a convenience annotation that adds: `@Configuration`, `@EnableAutoConfiguration` and `@ComponentScan`.

-For more information on Spring Boot you can check out the [Spring Boot getting started guide](https://spring.io/guides/gs/spring-boot/).
+For more information on Spring Boot, you can check out the [Spring Boot getting started guide](https://spring.io/guides/gs/spring-boot/){:target="_blank"}.

 ``` java
 package com.codenotfound.kafka;